Zizaco/entrust/README.md

 ```

 The `Permission` model has the same three attributes as the `Role`:
-- `name`: the name of the Permission, the unique key used to represent the Permission in your application.
+- `name` &mdash; Unique name for the permission, used for looking up permission information in the application layer.
 For example: "create-post", "edit-user", "post-payment", "mailing-list-subscribe".
-- `display_name`: the viewer friendly version of the permission string.
+- `display_name` &mdash; Human readable name for the permission.
+Not necessarily unique and optional.
 For example "Create Posts", "Edit Users", "Post Payments", "Subscribe to mailing list".
-- `description` Description can be a more detailed explanation for the Permission.
-In general, it may be helpful to think of the attributes in the form of a sentence: "The permission `display_name` allows a user to `description`."
+- `description` &mdash; A more detailed explanation of the Permission.

-These three fields have the same general purpose as for your Roles, but instead applied to the Permission model.
+In general, it may be helpful to think of the last two attributes in the form of a sentence: "The permission `display_name` allows a user to `description`."

 #### User